Morphine

 • You can take morphine with or without food.

-• Morphine is available as tablets and capsules.
-The oral liquid and injections are mostly used in hospital.
+• Morphine is available as tablets, capsules, oral liquid and injections.
+Injections are mostly used in hospital.

 • Some types of morphine are short-acting or immediate release and others are long-acting or slow release.
-Ask your pharmacist if you are not sure about the type you are taking.
+Ask your pharmacist if you're not sure about the type you're taking.

 Formulation How to take it